-The annual Grand National at Aintree is the world's most recognisable horse race, where 40 runners vie for glory in a gruelling marathon.
+The annual Grand National at Aintree is the world's most recognisable horse race, and new rules dictate 34 runners will vie for glory in a gruelling marathon.

 The Grand National will take place on Saturday 13th April 2024 at Aintree Racecourse in Liverpool.

 You can watch the Grand National courtesy of our live horse racing streaming service.

 The Grand National is also shown live on terrestrial television via ITV Racing - they broadcast action from Aintree on Thursday, Friday and Saturday, including all the major races.
 A peak audience of 7.5 million viewers tuned in to watch the race in 2023.

 Racing TV also has dedicated coverage of every race from Aintree across all thee days of the Grand National Festival.

 This year's Grand National will see a reduced number of runners form 40 to 34, as race organisers attempt to reduce the number of fallers.